Submit Article

 What Were the Facts of This Case?

-3. Whether the plaintiff was required to physically present the cheque to the defendant's bank in order to engage the payment undertaking of the drawer (the defendant), and whether the plaintiff's failure to do so was excused.
+• Presentment for Payment: Whether the plaintiff was required to physically present the cheque to the defendant's bank to engage the drawer's liability, and whether the failure to do so was excused under section 46 of the BEA.

 How Did the Court Analyse the Issues?